The Historical Thylacine Films

 The Seventh Film

 The first film to be (re)discovered long after the fact.
-It was first broadcast on television as part of the thylacine cloning documentary from 2002 (O'Neill, 2002)
+It was first broadcast on television as part of the thylacine cloning documentary from 2002 (O'Neill, 2002).
+Navigate to the timestamp 20:20 for the footage:

 O‘Neill, Patrick.
 (Producer/Director/Writer).
 (2002).
 End of Extinction: Cloning of the Tasmanian Tiger.
 Silver Spring, MD: Discovery Channel/TLC.